ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 # FDP-Configuration
 A record of the process for configuring the Reference Implementation of the FAIR Data Point (the one that is included in FAIR-in-a-box) for use on the EJP-RD Virtual Platform

+## Tutorial for running FAIR in a Box (FiaB)

+If you don't yet have a FAIR Data Point, you could consider installing one using the FAIR in a Box (FiaB) installer here: https://github.com/ejp-rd-vp/FiaB

+Now continue with the configuration below...

 ## Setting the default license

 NOTE: The EJP-RD "non-license" can be set as the default license:  https://w3id.org/ejp-rd/resources/licenses/v1.0 and various other defaults can be configured to more useful values.